Do your Dubia roaches have mites? Want to get rid of them? If so, this post is for you.

 That’s the bad news.
 The good news is that while conditions in captive tropical roach colonies may tend to attract mites, Dubia roaches are not associated with any particular mite species like the hissing cockroach.
 The Dubia roach/mite connection is simply one of opportunity instead of some deeper biological directive that might be harder to deal with.

 The bottom line in practical terms is that mites and captive Dubia roaches don’t mix, but they don’t necessarily have to.
-The following is the most effective way we know to clear a mite infestation and prevent re-infestation in the future.
+The following are the most effective methods we know of clearing a mite infestation and preventing re-infestation in the future.
 This is at least in part how we’ve managed to stay mite-free.
-However, every situation is unique, some steps may be more or less important than others, given your unique circumstances.
+However, every situation is unique, and some steps and methods may be more or less important than others, given your unique circumstances.
 Simply put: you may need to emphasize one step over another, and your mileage may vary.

 - sieve (preferably one with high solid sides)